Join us for our March Trimontium Talk! Rhythms of Rome: Dance and Identity in the Roman Empire with Thania M. Flores.

 Trimontium Members, all talks are included as part of your membership.
 You will automatically be sent joining details as part of your membership 48 hours prior to the talk.

-Non members attending online will receive joining details via email within 48 hours prior to the talk.
+Non members attending online will receive the joining details via email within 48 hours prior to the talk.

 Book Today Back to Events